harshitpaunikar1/yard-management-platform/.github/project-buildup-history.md

 - Task summary: Half-day Saturday session.
 Decided to finish the README section I skipped on Friday — cleaner now.
 - Deliverable: Wrapped it up properly this time.
+## 2024-01-08 - Day 6: Architecture

+- Task summary: This was the middle stretch where the project started feeling real.
+I kept going and tried to sketch the system architecture, major screens, and integration points, then cleaned up whatever looked confusing or weak from the earlier days.
+Once the base made some sense, I could finally move a bit faster and stop second guessing every tiny decision.
+A lot of the work here was really about workflow thinking, not just screens or files.
+- Deliverable: Ended the day with architecture note in hand, plus a few side notes on what still needed fixing later.
+It was not super polished, just stable enough that I felt okay moving forward.